 It's no secret that energy bills are confusing- most of them have lots of information with very little explanation of terms or pricing.
-But have no fear- with our helpful glossary of energy terms you'll have that bill jargon-busted in no time!
+But have no fear- with our helpful glossary of energy terms you'll have that bill jargon-busted and ready to compare energy prices in no time!

 Much like your bank account or your mobile phone account, this is your customer record with the energy company.
 All the information about your gas and electricity usage, your energy tariff, how much gas and electricity you have used, how much you owe and how you would like the company to contact you is kept here.